V-Mayya/Programming-Statistics-and-Econometrics-Resources/README.md

 <details close>
 <summary> How can I contribute? </summary>
 <br>
-- Any contributions are welcome, as this repo is certainly not exhaustive.
+- Any contributions are welcome, as this repo is not exhaustive.
 <br>
 - If you would like to, please get in touch on Linkedin or email [in my profile homepage (readme or site)].
 <br>
-- Don't forget to share this with anyone who might find it useful as well!
+- Don't forget to share this with anyone who might find it useful!
 </details>

 <details close>